chadr/droptest/README.md

 While fundamentally a binomial process, drop testing -- performed by the military and NASA -- yields results that are difficult to analyze.
 Numerous tech briefs and standards have attempted to address the problem (see below for more information).
-Testing stops as soon as a failure condition is reached.
+Testing stops immediately once the failure condition is reached.
 If the failure condition occurs on drop one or two -- depending on the failure criteria -- then the test returns only one or two result values.
-Alternatively, if a material passes, or if the failure condition occurs on the last observation, then the test returns as many result values as observations.
+Alternatively, if a material passes, or if the failure condition occurs on the last trial, then the test returns as many result values as trials.

 Simulation can be used to examine the behavior of this test procedure.